 - Expiration time – For organizations that are AD-mastered, NoMAD Pro will pull the user’s password expiration date directly from AD and show it in the menu.

 NoMAD Pro v.
-1.1 is expected to released in mid-January 2018.
-Beta copies are available now, please contact email@example.com for more information.
+1.1 is out now, please contact email@example.com for more information.

 Choosing between NoMAD Pro and NoMAD